artsy/artsy.github.io/_posts/2017-01-22-Swift-at-Artsy.md

 We eventually came to the conclusion that we needed to re-think our entire UIKit stack for Eigen.
 Strictly speaking, Objective-C was not a problem for us, our issues came from abstractions around the way we built apps.

 Re-writing from scratch was not an option.
 That takes [a lot of time and effort][rewrite], which will happily remove technical debt, but that's not our issue.
 We also don't need or have a big redesign.
 However, a lot of companies used the Objective-C -> Swift transition as a time to re-write from scratch.
 We asked for the experiences from developers who had opted to do this, they said it was a great marketing tool for hiring - but was a lot of pain to actually work with day to day.
 They tend to talk abut technical debt, and clean slates - but not that Objective-C was painful and Swift solves major architectural problems.
-With the notable exception of Functional Programmers.
+With the notable exception of functional programming purists.

 In the end, for Eigen, we came to the conclusion that we wanted to work with a component-based architecture.
 This architectual  choice comes from studying how other larger apps handle code-reuse.
 We were considering building the structure from based on JSON ( which would have ended up like Spotify's ([hub][hub]) or Hyperslo's ([Spots][spots]) ) or inspired by React ( like Bending Spoons's ([Katana][katana]) ).